Deep Learning for Free-Hand Sketch: A Survey: Background

-\keypoint{Unique Challenges and Opportunities} The unique challenges of free-hand sketch can be summarized as follows: (i) Highly Abstract: Humans use sketch to depict an object or event in very few strokes, reflecting the high-level semantics of a mental image.
-As shown in Figure~\ref{fig:sketch_unique_challenges}, a pyramid can be depicted as a triangle in sketch, and several strokes depict a fancy handbag. (ii) Highly Diverse: Different persons have different drawing styles.
+\keypoint{Unique Challenges and Opportunities} The unique challenges of free-hand sketch can be summarized as follows: (i) Abstraction: Humans use sketch to depict an object or event in very few strokes, reflecting the high-level semantics of a mental image.
+As shown in Figure~\ref{fig:sketch_unique_challenges}, a pyramid can be depicted as a triangle in sketch, and few strokes can depict a fancy handbag. (ii) Diversity: Different {people} have different drawing styles.
 For example, a near `realistic' (close to photo edge-map) sketch image could be portrayed in different ways as exaggerated (c.f. caricatures), iconic (where details are omitted and the sketch is near symbolic), or artistic.
 Depending on subjective opinion about salience, different parts may also be included or omitted in a sketch.
-For instance, given a ``cat'', people differ on choice of drawing with/without body (see Figure~\ref{fig:sketch_unique_challenges}).
-Finally, there is the mental viewpoint of different users, \eg, whether they imagine an orthographic or perspective projection image (Figure~\ref{fig:multiviews}).
-In Figure~\ref{fig:sketch_unique_challenges}, we can see that different persons draw differing perspective views of an identical slipper. (iii) Highly Sparse: No matter the representation, free-hand sketch is a highly sparse signal compared to photographs. (iv) Finally, there are some unique challenges when collecting sketch, which will be discussed in detail in following (see Section~\ref{sec:Challenge_of_Sketch_Collection}).
+For instance, given a concept ``cat'', people differ on choice of drawing with/without body (Figure~\ref{fig:sketch_unique_challenges}).
+Finally, there is the mental viewpoint of different users, \eg, whether they imagine an orthographic or perspective projection image.
+In Figure~\ref{fig:sketch_unique_challenges}, we can see that different {people} draw differing perspective views of an identical slipper. (iii) Sparsity: No matter the representation, free-hand sketch is a highly sparse signal compared to photographs. {(iv) Invariance: People can still recognize sketches after they are shifted, rescaled, rotated, or flipped.
+In Section~\ref{sec:robustness-study}, we conduct a robustness study to evaluate whether deep networks are sensitive to spatial transformations in sketch related tasks.} (v) Finally, there are some unique challenges when collecting sketch, which will be discussed in detail as follows (see Section~\ref{sec:Challenge_of_Sketch_Collection}).